chitu1629/react-springboot-mysql/README.md

 The below image indicates the creation of the index pattern to view logs
 ![elk 2](https://github.com/chitu1629/react-springboot-mysql/assets/108867392/a765ef7f-5947-49b5-aa5a-0b9d41495815)

-The below image shows the docker container logs are fetched into Kibana with the help of elasticsearch, logstash and filebeat Go to "Discover" which is present in the left side of the menu bar to view the logs
+The below image shows the docker container logs are fetched into Kibana with the help of elasticsearch, logstash and filebeat.
+Go to "Discover" which is present in the left side of the menu bar to view the logs.
 ![elk 3](https://github.com/chitu1629/react-springboot-mysql/assets/108867392/12a90b04-57ce-4982-a67f-e0919bcd4eda)

-The below image shows the docker container logs in gauge format Go to "Visualize" to view the logs in different visualization formats.
+The below image shows the docker container logs in gauge format.
+Go to "Visualize" to view the logs in different visualization formats.
 ![elk 4](https://github.com/chitu1629/react-springboot-mysql/assets/108867392/af3f7411-bdd2-40dc-8fdc-764ad517543b)